kickserv/dojo/docs/utilities.md

 title: Utilities
 ---

-There are a handful of utilities in Primer for quick behaviors, floats, colors, alignment, and more.
+There are a handful of utilities in Dojo for quick behaviors, floats, colors, alignment, and more.

 ## Contents